OTAs

 The Airbnb market can be highly competitive, particularly in popular tourist destinations with numerous listings.
 The best way to stand out is to create a compelling listing with professional-quality photos and a detailed description to let guests know what they are booking.

 Highlight the unique features and amenities that set your Airbnb rental apart and make it appealing to your target audience.
-Use relevant keywords and phrases to increase the chances that your listing will appear in the proper Airbnb categories.
+Use relevant keywords and phrases to increase the likelihood that your listing appears in the correct Airbnb categories.

 Complete your Airbnb profile to make a positive first impression and establish trust.
 Turn on Instant Book to ensure a seamless booking experience and be strategic when setting your minimum stay requirements.